dushiyu/Mid-price-Prediction-Based-on-High-Frequency-Data/README.md

 &emsp;&emsp;Data preprocessing and part of feature engineering.

+... will upload model selection and hyper parameter tuning later.
+I used Random Forest on non-overlapping data as winning model.
+Also tried xgboost, cnn, lstm.

 ### Goal, Data and Metrics
 The goal is to use limit order book data to predict midprice change in ticks ahead